ptrgags/paper-toaster/logbook.md

     PNG images for displaying in the README and eventually on my website.
 3. I started adding screenshots and more detailed documentation to the README.
     This may take a few more sittings to finish.

+## 2024-01-22 Making the Repo Public

+I'm trying to finish cleaning up this repository so I can make the repository public.
+This includes:

+1. Documenting parameters for each artwork in the README
+2. Add more screenshots to the README
+3. Added a banner and more information about the project
+4. Centered Code 128 barcodes on the page, since it didn't look right